 We believe that there is currently no uncertainty with respect to the Company's ability to continue as a going concern.
-The successful completion of emergence from CCAA, the sale of Stelco Inc. to Bedrock, cash flow from operations and available liquidity from an asset backed facility support the Company's ability to continue as a going concern and finance its near-term capital programs.
+The successful completion of emergence from CCAA, the sale of the Company to Bedrock, cash flow from operations and available liquidity from an asset backed facility and inventory monetization arrangement, in combination with potential capital contributions from Holdings, support the Company's ability to continue as a going concern and finance its near-term capital programs.